JorgWoehl/detectOS/README.md

 ## Requirements

-Requires MATLAB R2013a or later.
+Runs on MATLAB R2013a or later.

 ## Motivation

 Another great tool returning information about the CPU and operating system is **[CPU Info](https://www.mathworks.com/matlabcentral/fileexchange/33155-cpu-info)**.
-Unfortunately, it does not differentiate between Unix/Linux distributions, and does not return sensible information about the OS version in these cases, which was the main motivation for writing **detectOS**.
+Unfortunately, it does not differentiate between Unix/Linux distributions, and does not return sensible information about the OS version in these cases; this was the main motivation for writing **detectOS**.

 ## Feedback